Skip to content

 • Cross-selling and unsolicited offers

-• Distance-selling rules under the French Code de la consommation
+• Distance-selling rules under the Code de la consommation

-DGCCRF can impose its own administrative sanctions independently of ACPR or AMF.
-The two regimes coexist; firms in scope of financial-services supervision face both.
-Coordination between ACPR and DGCCRF runs through the Pôle commun arrangement on cross-cutting matters.
+The DGCCRF can impose its own administrative sanctions independently of the ACPR or AMF.
+The regimes coexist: a firm in scope of financial-services supervision faces both, and coordination on cross-cutting matters runs through the Pôle commun and bilateral channels.

-Supervisors collect outcome data beyond raw complaint counts:
+Supervisors collect outcome data well beyond raw complaint counts:

 • Suitability and appropriateness (MiFID II / MiCA) — sample assessments of customer-questionnaire outcomes

-• Best execution — venue analysis, execution-quality metrics
+• Best execution — venue analysis and execution-quality metrics

-• Marketing communications — sample review for compliance with the marketing-consistency rules under MiCA, MiFID II and the AMF Doctrine
+• Marketing communications — sample review for consistency with MiCA, MiFID II and AMF Doctrine requirements

 • Fee transparency — alignment between advertised fees and actual charges